EduardoDrozda/EduardoDrozda/README.md

-## Hi everyone, my name is Eduardo Drozda
+## Hi folks, my name is Eduardo Drozda.

 ### This is my repository.